 Guests with Cars

 For those guests with cars or access to cars, we recommend you drive to the start of the track in Marahau and use our secure parking facilities there.
-There is no additional charge for parking and we provide a $32 discount per person on the trip cost for those guests that choose to drive themselves there and back.
+There is no additional charge for parking and we provide a $40 per adult & $20 per child (under 14 years old) discount on the trip cost for those guests that choose to drive themselves there and back.
 It is a 1 hour 15 minute drive from central Nelson to the start of the track in Marahau.
 This provides you with greater flexibility on your start and finishing times without being tied into our regular scheduled transport.
 Please advise us if you’d like this option.

 It is possible to cross the estuaries 1.5 – 2 hours before and 2 hours after low tide.
 For example if low tide is scheduled for 9:30am in the morning a rough guide is that you’ll be able to safely cross between 7:30am until 11:30am.
 Expect to get wet up to your knees in parts of the crossings as streams run from the hills and are part of the crossing.
 You’ll be walking across sand, mud and small stones, or a combination of them all.
 There are also many shells to walk across that can be broken and sharp – for this reason we recommend water shoes (aqua shoes, crocs or water sandals – jandals, thongs or flip-flops aren’t suitable as the heel part gets bogged down in the mud and becomes stuck or flips mud up your back).
 In some parts of the world tidal crossings can be dangerous, but if you cross within the recommended times in the Abel Tasman National Park they are perfectly safe, with gradual ebbs and flows of the tides.